Listed Building Consent

 • Applications are judged primarily on the impact on historic and architectural significance.

-• If approved, the LBC specifies exactly what work is permitted.
+• If approved: the Listed Building Consent specifies exactly what work is permitted.

-• If refused, you cannot carry out the works without risk of enforcement action, and you can appeal the decision.
+• If refused: you cannot carry out the works without risk of enforcement action, but you can appeal the decision or revise the proposals.

 Key Points to Remember